RazElbaz/Service-Monitor/README.md

 **Manual**In this class the mode is implemented manually - in this mode we would like to use the serviceList file in order to load 2 samples from different time frames and make a comparison.
 The program will get a date and time for 2 events, load the 2 samples from the file and display changes similar to the monitor mode.

-**Mointor** In this class a monitor mode is implemented - for X time that the user sets, the program samples every X time all the services running on the computer, and shows whether a change is observed from the previous sample.
+**Monitor** In this class a monitor mode is implemented - for X time that the user sets, the program samples every X time all the services running on the computer, and shows whether a change is observed from the previous sample.
 That is, is there a service that is no longer running, or is there a service
 A new one is running in the system.
 Any change that has taken place should alert the user to the interface.

 **Services** In this class, prints were made to the menu screen in the terminal, the functions for writing files were called and the list of running and non processes was updated.